How to Create S3 Buckets in AWS with CloudFormation: Step-by-Step Guide

 S3 bucket creation prerequisites

-- Unique names: S3 bucket names must be globally unique, making it impossible to create buckets with the same name across different accounts.
+2. Unique names: S3 bucket names must be globally unique, making it impossible to create buckets with the same name across different accounts.
 This also makes it unlikely that short, simple names will be available.
-To avoid running into this problem, plan your names well and try to namespace them using the environment or account ID.
+To avoid this problem, plan your names well and try to namespace them using the environment or account ID.
 Alternatively, you can allow CloudFormation to generate random unique identifiers instead of specifying names.

-- Regulatory requirements: Business and regulatory requirements may drive configuration decisions, but regardless of requirements, it's generally a good idea to enable bucket encryption and bucket-logging anyway.
+4. Regulatory requirements: Business and regulatory requirements may drive configuration decisions, but regardless of requirements, it's generally a good idea to enable bucket encryption and bucket-logging anyway.

 How to create an S3 bucket

-Create an S3 bucket with encryption and server access logging enabled.
+Here are the steps to create an S3 bucket with encryption and server access logging enabled.

 1. Navigate to S3